arthurvanduynhoven/salesman/README.md

       the Product table including the salesman identifier
 * There are no Security/Sensitive Data concerns (all data/communication is trusted)
 * Audit/Versioning of products' changes are not required
-* Rule scores are generated during ingest of Products
+* Product scores are generated during ingest of Products
-    * Rule additions/changes are out of scope of this POC due to potential performance bottlenecks
+* Rule changes are out of scope of this POC
-* Certain environment performance considerations are ignored to simplify the POC (aka in-memory db and pre-generated test content)
+* Input to commands are pre-validated - Validation of input out of scope of POC

 ## Diagram (UML)